mini-pw/2021L-WB-RashomonML/PraceDomowe/PracaDomowa2/Kaminski_Adrian/README.md

     - **Feature B** - consists of the 20 features related to the 17 features used in SAPS-II score, raw values
     - **Feature C** - consists of 136 raw features selected from the 5 tables mentioned in **1**

 On [GitHub](https://github.com/USC-Melady/Benchmarking_DL_MIMICIII) we can find codes that can help with the reproduction of this study.

-Codes are commented, so this should be helpful if we wish to recreate this work/part of it (there are a lot of files but README.md on first page is quite informative and it helps to find specific part of code).
+Codes are commented, so this should be helpful if we wish to recreate this work/part of it.
+There are a lot of files but README.md on the first page is quite informative and it definitaly helps to figure out what each file is responsible for.

+Most function used are written by authors so it can take a while to figure out how this whole thing work together.

 ### 4 Prediction algorithms